 In other words, this is a conference for those who want to share knowledge and experience, and are looking to get as much feedback as possible.
 The event also draws visitors, like myself, who would like to learn and be able to build solutions that can help these experts do their analytics and implementation, which will enable them to achieve the results they are striving for.

 A general opinion among the attendees was that there is a need for more focus on flows.
 This is because raw packets create a considerably large volume of data to be analyzed and with flows too posing a similar problem, a next level of abstraction would be highly beneficial for almost any form of analysis.

 For instance, if you’re connecting your browser to a homepage “xyx” on the internet – this would involve several flows, first for DNS and thereafter, several flows for downloading different parts of the homepage.
 It would be much more convenient instead, to just have it as an abstraction saying “downloading ‘xyz’ homepage”, at least as long as it’s a “standard” download sequence.
 This will make it much easier to do any high-level analysis and get rid of all the “nice” or “normal” flows and instead, just focus on the potentially problematic or malicious flows that need the attention.

-Another great experience for me as an Napatech employee was to hear several presenters mention how they used our products – either accelerators or Pandion recorders, in their solutions to achieve their goals.
+Another great experience for me as a Napatech employee was to hear several presenters mention how they used our products in their solutions to achieve their goals.
 And they were all success stories with only positive feedback about our products and the support we have provided.
 That is particularly gratifying when you are out on the event floor, trying to find out what our end-user customers think of our products.
 Honestly, we couldn’t have received much better feedback than at FloCon 2017.